The Ultimate In Birding Tours

 Alaska: Day 1 The tour begins this evening in Anchorage, where we will stay overnight.

 Alaska: Day 2 Early this morning we will visit Lake Spenard and Lake Hood where we will have our first introduction to Alaskan birding.
-Here we may well see Pacific Loon (or Pacific Diver), Red-necked Grebe, Lesser Canada Goose, Spotted Sandpiper, Red-necked Phalarope, Mew and Bonaparte’s Gulls, Violet-green and Tree Swallows, and a variety of ducks including Green-winged Teal, American Wigeon, Greater and Lesser Scaups and Barrow’s Goldeneye, whilst the surrounding scrub holds American Robin, Myrtle Warbler, Black-capped Chickadee, Black-billed Magpie, Pine Siskin, Dark-eyed Junco and Savannah, Lincoln’s and White-crowned Sparrows.
+Here we may well see Pacific Loon (or Pacific Diver), Red-necked Grebe, Lesser Canada Goose, Spotted Sandpiper, Red-necked Phalarope, Short-billed (or Mew) and Bonaparte’s Gulls, Violet-green and Tree Swallows, and a variety of ducks including Green-winged Teal, American Wigeon, Greater and Lesser Scaups and Barrow’s Goldeneye, whilst the surrounding woodland holds American Robin, Myrtle Warbler, Black-capped Chickadee, Black-billed Magpie, Pine Siskin, Dark-eyed Junco and Savannah, Lincoln’s and White-crowned Sparrows.
 We will also have our first chance for Rusty Blackbird.

 Afterwards, a morning flight will take us to far western Alaska and the town of Nome for a four nights stay.
 We will have the rest of the day to explore the surrounding area.